MiahDrao97/iter_z/README.md

 ### `from()`
 Initializes an `Iter(T)` from a slice.
 It does not own the slice, and will not affect it while iterating.
+`clone()` is virtually a no-op since it only returns a copy of the iterator and does not copy the slice itself.

 There are examples of this function all over this document.

 ### `fromSliceOwned()`